Dynasty Trust Services

 South Dakota also offers asset protection from irresponsible beneficiaries.
 Quiet trust statutes are extremely important if a grantor does not want the beneficiaries of the trust to know about the trust or trust assets until they are mature enough to handle it.
 South Dakota has the most comprehensive quiet trust statute, allowing for the expansion, restriction, elimination, or modification of the rights of beneficiaries to receive trust information.

 (5) Trust Migration – One of the major problems created by the Restatement Third of Trusts is that beneficiaries may be treated unequally when changing trust situs (the legal jurisdiction).
 South Dakota is one of only two states to specifically address this issue with state law.

 To obtain the benefit of South Dakota law for a dynasty trust, the situs of the trust must be established in South Dakota.
 This would require that the trust’s instrument provide that South Dakota law would govern the terms of the trust; that the trustee is a resident of South Dakota; and that the assets of the trust are situated in South Dakota.

-With nearly 130 years of stability and family ownership, The First National Bank in Sioux Falls is an excellent choice for dynasty trusts.
+With more than 130 years of stability and family ownership, The First National Bank in Sioux Falls is an excellent choice for dynasty trusts.
 Our exceptional personal service and expertise, plus the benefits of an asset protection trust statute, ensure long-term success.